jeepinbird/second-brain/docs/project_requirements_document.md

     - Uses file modification timestamps to detect changes
     - Maintains a manifest of indexed files with their timestamps

-* **IMPL-PERF-02:** Background processing must be implemented with Go's concurrency primitives:
+* **IMPL-PERF-02:** Background processing must be implemented with Python's concurrency primitives:
-    - Use goroutines for computationally intensive tasks like embedding generation
+    - Use asyncio for I/O-bound tasks like file reading and API calls
-    - Implement worker pools for parallel processing of multiple files
+    - Implement ThreadPoolExecutor for CPU-bound tasks like parsing and embedding generation
-    - Use channels for coordinating between file watchers, indexers, and the API server
+    - Use queues for coordinating between file watchers, indexers, and the API server

 * **IMPL-PERF-03:** The system must implement a multi-level caching strategy:
     - In-memory cache for frequently accessed file content and search results
     - Disk-based cache for generated embeddings and other persistent computed data
     - Cache invalidation mechanisms tied to the file change notification system

-* **IMPL-PERF-04:** DuckDB query optimization must include:
+* **IMPL-PERF-04:** Database query optimization must include:
-    - Proper indexing on frequently queried columns (date, tags, file_path)
+    - Proper indexing on frequently queried columns in SQLite (date, tags, file_path)
-    - For vector searches, implementation of approximate nearest neighbor algorithms
+    - For ChromaDB vector searches, use of appropriate nearest neighbor search parameters
     - Query plan monitoring and optimization for common query patterns

 * **IMPL-PERF-05:** All list views must implement pagination to: